Skip to content

 Cleaning & Care

-• Hand wash with soap, warm water, and any sponge.
+• Hand wash with soap, warm water, and a soft sponge.
 (Though if you accidentally run your pan through the dishwasher, don’t worry—unlike traditional carbon steel, it won’t rust.)

 • You should eventually notice black and brown spots building up on the surface of your pan—congrats, that’s the self-seasoning at work!
 Over time, the surface of the pan will take on a dark, glossy patina, indicating that it’s reached its full nonstick potential.